tg970/PERN-Advanced-Starter/README.md

 _.eslintrc.json_ - This config file tells [ESLint](https://eslint.org/) our settings for interpreting and reporting errors and warnings while we're writing our code.
 Delete or add rules, change style guide, whatever you want, this is where you do it.
 For this to work you'll need to make sure you have a linter and eslint installed in your code editor.

-_.nodemon.json_ - When Webpack spins up a dev server it also starts [nodemon](https://nodemon.io/) in the background to proxy for api calls.
+_nodemon.json_ - When Webpack spins up a dev server it also starts [nodemon](https://nodemon.io/) in the background to proxy for api calls.
 This file tells nodemon which directory to watch for changes and restart when files are updated.

 _.webpack.config.js_ - Oh the magic, and let's be honest *heart-burn*, of Webpack!
 This file gives Webpack all the important details for doing what it does.
 Again this file is configurable; for more information visit [the configuration docs](https://webpack.js.org/configuration/).